cliffordsnow/cliffordsnow.github.io/_posts/2014-03-23-Finding-Errors.md

 QGIS, PostGIS, PGAdmin3 and pgShapeLoader installation is beyond the scope of this tutorial.
 [Boundless](http://www.boundlessgeo.com) Open Geo Suite is the perfect solution to install PostGIS and related tools.

 I'm comparing Skagit County road center line shapefile data with OSM road ways.
-Fortunately, Skagit County's road names are spelled out instead of abrevated as most road data is presented.
+Fortunately, Skagit County's road names are spelled out instead of abbreviated as most road data is presented.
 Skagit County's GIS data is open and freely available.
-Since most road data comes abrevated, you'll need to expand the road names to compare with OSM data.
-Postgresql funtions to expand road names can be found in my [github repository.](https://github.com/clifford/sql) Most likely you will need to modify the function for your data.
+Since most road data comes abbreviated, you'll need to expand the road names to compare with OSM data.
+Postgresql functions to expand road names can be found in my [github repository.](https://github.com/clifford/sql) Most likely you will need to modify the function for your data.

 Download OSM Data
 ----
 [Overpass-Turbo](http://overpass-turbo.eu) has an easy method to obtain current data.
-Modify and run the fullowing script:
+Modify and run the following script:

 <!-- language: lang-js -->
     <osm-script output="json" timeout="900"